Witzelsucht

-Witzelsucht ([ˈvɪtsl̩ˌzʊxt] "joking addiction") is a set of pure and rare neurological symptoms characterized by a tendency to make puns, or tell inappropriate jokes or pointless stories in socially inappropriate situations.
+Witzelsucht ([ˈvɪtsl̩ˌzʊxt] "joking addiction") is a set of rare neurological symptoms characterized by a tendency to make puns, or tell inappropriate jokes or pointless stories in socially inappropriate situations.
 It makes one unable to read sarcasm.

 A less common symptom is hypersexuality, the tendency to make sexual comments at inappropriate times or situations.
-Patients do not understand that their behavior is abnormal, therefore they are nonresponsive to others' reactions.
+Patients do not understand that their behavior is abnormal; therefore, they are non-responsive to others' reactions.
 This disorder is most commonly seen in patients with frontal lobe damage, particularly right frontal lobe tumors or trauma.
 The disorder remains named in accordance with its reviewed definition by German neurologist Hermann Oppenheim, its first description as the less focused moria (pathologic giddiness or lunatic mood) by German neurologist Moritz Jastrowitz, was in 1888.